What Happens When A Pandemic And An Epidemic Collide

 That's bad news, because fewer people at risk of contracting HIV will be taking preventive drugs, says Shapiro.
 Though there might be a silver lining to lockdown orders and social distancing, he says.
 "When people are social distancing, there may be less HIV transmission," he says.
 "Transmission could decrease when bars are closed.
 We don't know yet."

 Different kinds of drugs are needed for a subset of HIV patients — those infected through IV drug use.
 "Before the epidemic, 220,000 people in Ukraine were on harm reduction strategies," says Besenko.
-Those strategies include needle exchange services so IV drug users don't contract AIDS through contaminated needles or spread the disease if they're already infected.
-And they also include substitute drugs, like methadone or buprenorphine that treat opioid addictions.
+Those strategies include needle exchange services so IV drug users don't contract HIV through contaminated needles or spread the disease if they're already infected.
+And they also include substitute drugs, like methadone or buprenorphine, that treat opioid addictions.

 A host of obstacles could stand in the way of patients getting clean needles or substitute drugs in Ukraine.
 "Mass transit shut down, routine patient appointments were stopped, at times you could not exit your home at all," says Besenko.

-Experts are also worried that fears of catching COVID-19 are stopping people from getting tested for HIV "In San Francisco, we're down 90 percent in HIV testing since COVID," says Gandhi.
+Experts are also worried that fears of catching the coronavirus are stopping people from getting tested for HIV.
+"In San Francisco, we're down 90% in HIV testing since COVID," says Gandhi.

 "The message to come in early and get tested for HIV has changed.
 Now, people are told to stay away," says Gandhi.
 HIV screening tests were also down in Boston by 85%, according to a study done at the Fenway Institute in March and April 2020 and presented at the AIDS conference.

 Some organizations are beginning to help people in low-income countries get tested without risking exposure to COVID-19.
-"We've been active in promoting self-testing in Vietnam, Ukraine, Democratic Republic of Congo, Indonesia, Uganda, Kenya and India," says Kimberly Green, global director, HIV & TB, of PATH, a non-profit organization that works on global health challenges.
+"We've been active in promoting self-testing in Vietnam, Ukraine, Democratic Republic of Congo, Indonesia, Uganda, Kenya and India," says Kimberly Green, global director, HIV & TB, of PATH, a nonprofit organization that works on global health challenges.
 "People can go online, order a self-test kit and it's delivered safely."
 After the test, there are people available for them to call for information and support, she says — all without face-to-face contact.

 Her organization is also working to increase home delivery of AIDS prevention and treatment drugs in some low-income countries.
 "Mass transportation was shut down in Kenya and Vietnam, so we set up a courier system to deliver ART," says Green.

-The ability of the world to mobilize quickly in the fight against COVID-19 owes a lot to the groundwork laid in the fight against HIV, said Dr. Deborah Brix, U.S. Global AIDS Coordinator and U.S. Special Representative for Global Health Diplomacy.
-She is a member of the White House Coronavirus Task Force.
+The ability of the world to mobilize quickly in the fight against COVID-19 owes a lot to the groundwork laid in the fight against HIV, said Dr. Deborah Birx, U.S. Global AIDS Coordinator and U.S. Special Representative for Global Health Diplomacy.
+She is a member of the White House's coronavirus task force.
 "It's the platforms that we've built together and the relationships that are going to be our solutions not only for HIV but our response to COVID-19 around the world," she said in remarks at the virtual AIDS conference.

 COVID-19 is not the world's first pandemic, and the global response to it owes a lot to what the world learned from AIDS.

 "HIV taught us how to do clinical trials in the middle of a pandemic with a new urgency," Shapiro says.
-"I believe Tony Fauci [director of the National Institute of Allergy and Infectious Diseases and a member of the White House Coronavirus Task Force] thinks about that everyday when thinking about how fast he can push the vaccine trials but still be sure they're of good scientific quality.
+"I believe Tony Fauci [director of the National Institute of Allergy and Infectious Diseases and a member of the White House's coronavirus task force] thinks about that everyday when thinking about how fast he can push the vaccine trials but still be sure they're of good scientific quality.
 The people leading the vaccine efforts for COVID, including Dr. Fauci, cut their teeth in HIV."

 Susan Brink is a freelance writer who covers health and medicine.
 She is the author of The Fourth Trimester and co-author of A Change of Heart.